Telephone: +1 (206) 547 4000 x. 1#

 Expertise: energy and international climate change policy

-He brings over 20 years of professional experience in energy and environmental analysis and capacity building.
+Michael has more than 20 years of professional experience in energy and environmental analysis and capacity building.
 He has worked throughout North America, Africa, Asia, Latin America, and Europe with support from government agencies, development banks, foundations, utilities, and non-profit groups.

 From 2002 to 2007, he was a member of the Methodologies Panel of the Clean Development Mechanism (CDM), the project-based emission reduction trading program of the Kyoto Protocol.
 During the 2005-2006 academic year, he was a visiting researcher at the Energy Policy and Economics Institute at the University of Grenoble, France.